 Controversy surrounding the removal of the former leader persists in international circles.
 Al Jazeera described the January event as an abduction of the former leader, highlighting the lack of a formal extradition process.
 In contrast, DW News classified the action as a military raid that successfully seized the president after years of political stalemate.
 Details regarding the exact location of the former leader remain classified.
 Some reports suggest he is being held at an undisclosed facility outside the country.
 The lack of clarity has led to various interpretations of the operation's legality under international law.

 Operations in January involved elite units and coordinated precision strikes on communication hubs.
 No serious resistance was reported from the Venezuelan military during the initial hours of the seizure.
 Most high-ranking generals have since pledged their support to the transitional council.
 Critics of the intervention argue that the precedent set by the raid complicates the concept of national sovereignty.
 Proponents argue that the move was an act of necessity to prevent a total state failure.
-The divergence in reporting between Western and Middle Eastern outlets reveals a deep divide in global perspectives on the intervention.
+The divergence in reporting between Western and Middle Eastern outlets reveals a deep divide in global readings of the intervention.

 Marco Rubio and New American Policy